News

 Data integrity and comparability.

-Using a standardised framework facilitates the comparison of information along the supply chain and improves the credibility of the data communicated.
+Using a standardised template facilitates the comparison of information along the supply chain and enhances the credibility of the reported data.

 The real problem is not the standard.
-It is data collection
+It is the data collection

-In practice, the main difficulty for many SMEs is not understanding what to report, but being able to retrieve the information.
-Data are often scattered across utility bills, invoices, Excel files, and non-integrated systems.
+In practice, the main difficulty for many SMEs is not understanding what to report, but managing to retrieve the information.
+Data is often scattered across utility bills, invoices, Excel spreadsheets, and non-integrated systems.

 This manual approach slows down ESG reporting, increases the risk of error, and makes it difficult to demonstrate the traceability of information.